NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 How do you know when you need therapy for depression?

-You might tell yourself it's not that bad, you're just tired, or you should be able to get over this on your own.
+You might tell yourself it's not that bad, you're just tired, or you should be able to snap out of this on your own.

 Depression might tell you things are hopeless or there is no point.